ttrrayl/TaniMate/README.md

 5. [scikit-learn](https://scikit-learn.org/)

 # Prototype
-You can see it [here](https://www.figma.com/file/gh6yJNON3OoaMvkhsxBjJA/Capstone-Project-(TaniMate)-team-library?type=design&node-id=1840%3A642&t=97RVvhprK9sbCp1H-1)
+You can see it [here.](https://www.figma.com/file/gh6yJNON3OoaMvkhsxBjJA/Capstone-Project-(TaniMate)-team-library?type=design&node-id=1840%3A642&t=97RVvhprK9sbCp1H-1)

+# How to use our app
+You can install the APK to your phone by downloading it from [here.](https://drive.google.com/file/d/10lP082h_b7XrZeK3-wAGMVgLbqaWLbDU/view?usp=drive_link)

 # Deploying to GCP
-For documentation on deploying to GCP, check this [document](https://github.com/ttrrayl/TaniMate/blob/master/Cloud%20Computing/docs/gcp_deploy.md)
+For documentation on deploying to GCP, check this [document.](https://github.com/ttrrayl/TaniMate/blob/master/Cloud%20Computing/docs/gcp_deploy.md)

 # Future Development
 TBD